 6. 'Pacifiers / dummy’s should be avoided'

 Some parents have the notion that a pacifier or dummy is undesirable and avoid using them even when faced with a fussy and crying child.
 There is no proven reason that a pacifier is detrimental in any way.
+This is another myth about colic.
 For fussy or colicky babies, it is a far better tool to help control symptoms than medicating or remedies.
 The suckling reflex is soothing, calming and almost always helps to manage an unhappy baby.
 It may be necessary to try a few different types because one size most definitely doesn’t fit all!

 Sleeping myths and mistakes

 Keep them awake?
 Strict routine?
 Stomach or not?

 7. Ignoring baby's sleep cues

 Babies and toddlers send out signals that they're getting tired and need to go to sleep. these include eye rubbing, yawning, fussiness, slowed activity and loss of interest in playing games.
 If you miss your child's 'sleep window,' that natural time to sleep, his body won't be releasing calming melatonin.
 Instead, his adrenal glands will send out a rush of cortisol, a stress-related hormone that could over stimulate your baby, make him 'wired,' and create a second wind.
 Keep an eye on your little one throughout the day, and chances are you'll see a pattern develop around when he needs to nap and to go to bed each night.
 If you can't see those signals, go to a dimly lit room when you think sleep time is approaching and start your sleep routine.
 You may well see the cues begin quite soon after you get there!

 8. Keeping baby awake so he’ll sleep longer